 Ingredients

-- 2 heaped tbsp minced garlic, preferably fresh
+- 2 heaped tablespoon minced garlic preferably fresh

-- 2 heaped tbsp minced ginger, preferably fresh
+- 2 heaped tablespoon minced ginger preferably fresh

-- 500g tomatoes (fresh or tinned), pureed in a blender
+- 4 medium sized (450 g) tomatoes fresh or tinned, pureed in a blender

 Spices

-- 3 tsp paprika or Kashmiri red chilli powder
+- 3 teaspoon paprika or Kashmiri red chilli powder (essential for the colour)

 Garnishes